edibotopic/edibotopic-website/content/notes/blockers.md

 The bug metaphor could be considered a generator of [inverse problems](@/notes/inverseproblems.md).
 It allows for the multiplication of _effects_ with unknown _causes_.
 To solve the problem we have to begin each time the difficult process of approaching the unknown.
-A great deal of a programmer's time is devoted to finding and eliminating bugs of unkown origin.
+A great deal of a programmer's time is devoted to finding and eliminating bugs of unknown origin.

 ---